OVERVIEW

 HEARINGS HELD BY TASMANIAN PLANNING COMMISSION (TPC)

+The public hearings are scheduled to be between 20 August 2025 and 1 December 2025; all representors have been invited by the TPC to attend the hearings.
 The hearings are designed to be accessible for all people to attend and talk about their concerns that were raised in their submission, therefore they are not overly formal and do not require professional representation.
 However, some representors may choose to have someone represent them or a group of people with a similar interest.

 Once the hearing is underway and when it is a representor’s turn to be heard, there is no need to read the original written comments to Council out aloud.
 The representor can simply highlight the issues they think are most important and stick to relevant planning issues.
+The TPC may ask the representor to elaborate on parts of their representation or respond to other questions.
+The TPC can also ask Council to respond to any questions or discussions at the hearings.

 The hearing is recorded, but only to help the delegates (the recording is not transcribed).
 Others at the hearing are not allowed to record the hearing.